Buying Tickets for Museumsinsel & Museums in Berlin, 2021

 Tickets and Passes that Include All Five Museums

-Besides the usual city passes available for Berlin, there are a couple of passes available for those visitors who want to see as many of the museums on Museuminsel as possible.
+Besides the usual city passes available, there are a couple of passes available for visitors to Berlin who want to see as many of the museums on Museumsinsel as possible.
+The difference between these passes is how much time you want to spend; one day or three days.

 Instructions for this ticket state you can only skip the line for the Altes Museums, the Altes Nationalgalerie and the Bode Museum.
 That you have to get in the queue at the ticket desks for the Neues and Pergamon Museums to get a timed entry.
 Tip: I waited for the end of the day for these two museums, and did not have any problems getting in.
 If you are visiting at a busy period, I recommend going to the two ticket desks and booking your time-slot for the Neues and Pergamon before setting off to see the others.

-F. Berlin & Museum Island - Which Card or Pass for 2019?
+Berlin & Museum Island – Which Card or Pass for 2021?

 As with all city cards and passes, there is no one right answer to the obvious question ‘which is the best pass to get for Berlin?’
 The card that is right for you will almost certainly not work for the next reader of this page.
 Everyone wants to see and do different things.
 And this is why information on the various forums and discussion groups around the internet appears to be contradictory.
 Its not that the information is wrong, but rather that people are basing their opinions on limited experience, having bought one ticket for their own needs.
 If they did not research their pass sufficiently, it was doomed to fail from the start, and the pass is branded useless for everyone.